When Mother’s Day Sucks

 - Seek support.
 Find support groups in your area or online.
 Talking with others who understand narcissism dynamics can help in your healing journey.
 And as always, don’t try to explain it to those who don’t.
 Other’s who don’t understand narcissism, or haven’t gone through Narcissism Awareness Grief and healed their own wounds, may unknowingly invalidate you, causing further trauma.

 - Express gratitude to mothers you know who are loving and kind.
-Honor other women who may have given you motherly love, perhaps a grandmother, aunt, or friend.
+Honor other women who may have given you motherly love, perhaps a grandmother, aunt, co-worker, or friend.

 - If you are a mother, think about your values and work to end the legacy of one-sided love.
 Acknowledge and be grateful for your ability to love.